Richard A. Marker

 In his work as a philanthropy advisor, Marker works with large and small foundations as well as individual philanthropists.
 His distinctive approach to funder strategy is utilized by several wealth management groups and philanthropy advisors.
 He specializes in inter-generational issues and succession, aligning focus, policy, and funding priorities, and in working with boards on developing successful decision-making strategies.
 Recently, he has been known, as well, for his expertise in grantmaking ethics, leading him to coin the term “philanthro-ethicism.”

-In 2002, largely on a pro-bono basis, Marker coneptualized what is now known as the NYU Academy for Grantmaking and Funder Education.
+In 2002, Marker coneptualized what is now known as the NYU Academy for Grantmaking and Funder Education.
 He continues as a part-time professor in the Academy, the oldest university program teaching funders and philanthropists in the United States.
 In 2007, he was recognized with the NYU Excellence in Teaching Award.